What Is a DNP and Is It Worth It?

 - Discuss the career outlook - benefits, salary, job growth, specialties, requirements

-5 key points to consider before pursuing a Doctorate of Nursing Practice (DNP)
+5 Things to Consider Before Pursuing a Doctorate of Nursing Practice (DNP)

 For example, other degrees include a Doctorate of Philosophy in Nursing (Ph.D.), Master of Science in Nursing (MSN), or a Bachelor of Science in Nursing (BSN).
 Examples of roles are Advanced Practice Registered Nurses (APRNs), or Registered Nurses (RN).
 You need a certain degree to fulfill these requirements of these roles and to sit for each of the required certification exams.